naveen3096/Google-DA-Case-Study/README.md

 # Google-DA-Case-Study
-* This is a Case study of an hypothetical scenario about a bike-share company named Cyclistic with a Business task of customer conversion from casual riders to Annual members.
+* This is a case study of a hypothetical scenario involving Cyclistic, a bike-share company with the business task of converting casual riders to annual members.